 - Innovation & Creativity.
 Examples include innovation or creativity in civilian oversight practices such as conducting an investigation, audit, or review; changing or implementing a policy or procedure; and working to effect legislation to establish, strengthen, or defend oversight.

 - Impact on or support of the civilian oversight community.
-Examples include contributing or supporting changes in a law enforcement agency, jail, or custodial facility; advocating for or advancing legislation; helping create, advance, strengthen or defend oversight in a community; having a significant impact on or significant support for NACOLE and/or civilian oversight.
+Examples include contributing or supporting changes in a law enforcement agency, jail, or custodial facility; working to create, advance, strengthen or defend oversight in a community; advocating for or advancing legislation; having a significant impact on or significant support for NACOLE and/or civilian oversight.

 - Commitment to transparency and community engagement.
 Examples include researching or reporting on law enforcement, jails, or prisons; advocating for transparency in law enforcement, jails, prisons, and civilian oversight; and working to advance open and constructive dialogue with stakeholders.